Slayyyter

-Catherine Grace Garner (born September 17, 1996), known professionally as Slayyyter, is an American singer, songwriter, and rapper.
-She started her career independently releasing songs through SoundCloud.
-Her mixtape Slayyyter was independently released in 2019.
-Her first studio album, Troubled Paradise, was released in June 2021, and her second album, Starfucker, in September 2023.
-In addition to three solo tours, she has also toured with Kesha and Tove Lo.
+Catherine Grace Garner (born September 17, 1996), known professionally as Slayyyter, is an American singer and songwriter.
+Known for her brash and sex-positive lyricism and electropop production, she started with independently releasing songs through SoundCloud.
+Her debut mixtape, Slayyyter, was independently released in 2019.
+Her debut album, Troubled Paradise, was released in June 2021, followed by her second album, Starfucker, in September 2023.
+Her third album, Worst Girl in America, was released in March 2026 on Columbia Records and achieved breakout success.
+In addition to four solo tours, Slayyyter has toured in support of Charli XCX, Kesha, and Tove Lo.

 Early life and career

 Early life

-Slayyyter is from Kirkwood, Missouri, a suburb of St. Louis, where she has "kind of lived [her] whole life".
-She went to private grade schools, and later continued her education in public school, where she was "offered great music classes for the first time."